ForestAdmin/agent-nodejs/docs/agent-customization/fields/write.md

 In the following example, editing or creating a `fullName` will update both `firstName` and `lastName` fields of the record.

-By default, he `replaceFieldWriting` function allow you to substitute any given fields by returning a patch of the current record.

-In the following example, editing or creating a `fullName` will update both `firstName` and `lastName` fields of the record.

 ```javascript
 collection.replaceFieldWriting('fullName', (value) => {
   const [firstName, lastName] = value.split(' ');